 We are ready to provide you with answers to your individual questions – at no cost to you.
 Each case is different.
-If we can provide further assistance to you, contact Cohen & Jaffe in Lake Success for a free review of your case.
+For further assistance, contact Cohen & Jaffe and speak to our Long Island car accident lawyers for a free review of your case.

 One of the first things to do after a car accident is to report the accident to the police and then to your insurance company.
 Because New York is a no-fault insurance state, your insurance carrier is required pay you for your losses no matter who caused the accident.